 WHO-recommended preventive therapies include intermittent preventive treatment of pregnant women (IPTp), intermittent preventive treatment of infants (IPTi), and seasonal malaria chemoprevention (SMC).
 The objective of these interventions is to prevent malarial illness by maintaining therapeutic drug levels in the blood throughout the period of greatest malarial risk.

 IPTp should be given to pregnant women at routine antenatal visits in areas with moderate to high malaria transmission in sub-Saharan Africa.
 IPTi should be delivered to infants through immunization services in areas with moderate to high malaria transmission in sub-Saharan Africa.
-SMC is recommended to be administered to children under five years of age during the malaria season in areas of highly seasonal malaria transmission across the Sahel sub-region of Africa.
+SMC is recommended to be administered to children under 5 years of age during the malaria season in areas of highly seasonal malaria transmission across the Sahel sub-region of Africa.

 These interventions have been shown to be effective, cost-effective and safe for preventing malaria in the target populations.
 They target specific population groups in specific transmission settings in Africa and thus reflect the current paradigm shift in malaria control from a one-size-fits-all approach to targeting strategies for specific populations and/or locations to maximize effectiveness.

 - Updated policy recommendation for intermittent preventive treatment of pregnant women using sulfadoxine-pyrimethamine (IPTp-SP), October 2012